grahamwaters/GnomansLand/README.md

 ## Introduction

+What is GnomansLand?
-This project started as a simple exercise in the use of pygame and reinforcement agents and grew into a fascinatingly organic (theoretically open-world) mixture of minecraft, age of empires, fallout shelter, and NetLogo.
-We are building a semi-open world virtual wilderness for our Gnomes.
-They live in a post-apocalypic survival society where they have to hunt and gather to stay alive.
+This project started as a simple exercise in the use of pygame and OpenAI to create reinforcement agents.
+But with time it became something else entirely.
+It grew into a fascinatingly organic (theoretically open-world) mixture of Minecraft, Age of empires (from the good old days), fallout shelter, and NetLogo.
+We are building a virtual experience for our Gnomes and watching them learn.
+They must learn or they will die out.
+Using concepts introduced in genetic algorithms and natural selection we hope to program this civilization to stay alive and even thrive in their post-apocalyptic survival society where they not only have to hunt and gather to stay alive, but must adapt to changing conditions and learn on the go.

 <!-- TABLE OF CONTENTS -->
 <details>